 I always enjoy my bike sessions.
 I love exploring and taking in my surroundings.
 Rides are always therapeutic especially as they generally end with a caffeine fix.

-Main Competition/Event/s for 2018: Ironman Australia on the 6th May; it will be my first Ironman distance event!
+Main Competition/Event for 2018: Ironman Australia on the 6th May; it will be my first Ironman distance event!

-Looking ahead to 2019 and beyond, what are your bigger goals for your sporting career:
+Looking ahead to 2019 and beyond, what are your bigger goals for your Triathlon career:

 My main goal is to continually improve and always try new challenges.
 I love the feeling of doing something amazing and I also love getting out of my comfort zone.
 I haven’t thought too much about what my next event will be, I just want to keep having fun and keep inspiring my kids and friends to get active and involved in fitness.

-What’s your biggest achievement in your sport so far:
+What’s your biggest achievement in Triathlon so far:

 Do you have a saying or motto you live your life by?